 At KS3 we follow QCA guidelines.

 The GCSE programme is intended to deepen and extend the students' own creative skills and their understanding of art practice developing from your KS3 studies.
 Students will have the opportunity to work in painting, drawing and mixed media, ceramics and sculpture where appropriate.
-Students will be encouraged to experiment and be adventurous in expressing your own thoughts, observations and ideas.
+Students will be encouraged to experiment and be adventurous in expressing thier own thoughts, observations and ideas.
 Observational drawing is fundamental to any art practice and will form the keystone for each project.
 Students should then develop their ideas into more experimental and creative outcomes.

 Students will work to set themes and be expected to record and explore ideas; to use a variety of materials; to analyse and investigate the work of other artists, craft persons and designers; to develop personal final outcomes.

-There are after-academy classes for Coursework development offered to KS4 students.
+There are after-academy classes for coursework development offered to KS4 students.
 Those who need extra time and one to one support to complete work find this valuable.

 Lunchtime clubs are available for all art students who wish to practise their skills in a supportive environment.